ACL Knee Injury

 3. Knee Braces

-Something else that can really help after an ACL knee injury, whether you need knee surgery or not, is a knee brace to provide extra stability.
+Something else that can really help after an ACL knee injury, whether you need knee surgery or not, is an ACL knee brace to provide extra stability.

 Many people find they are able to continue with sports after a partial or full tear of their anterior cruciate ligament if they find the right brace.
 There are a whole range of ACL knee braces on offer that provide different levels of support and restriction.
 LEARN MORE >